Startup Equity: should you give up equity in your company?

 There could be several reasons that resonate with your situation:

-- You want necessary capital to take your startup to the next level.
+- You want the necessary capital to take your startup to the next level.

 - You want the right strategic partner who can help you take your startup to the next level through their expertise, experience, Rolodex for hiring seasoned executives and industry connections.
-They will have a significant stake in your business and therefore will work to make it succeed.
+They'll have a significant stake in your business and therefore will work to make it succeed.

 When you begin your startup journey you probably own 100% of the company, or maybe around 50% if you have a co-founder (see how to find a co-founder for your startup).
 If you’re able to bootstrap your startup then you may be able to keep most of the equity and continue growing.
 If you need funding early on, then you’re going to have to give up some equity in exchange for money to build the business.

 The first step in giving up equity, once you have a good suitor, is usually figuring out a valuation.